CoupleCloud/build-api-with-amazon-api-gateway/content/3-deploy-api/_index.md

 3. **Select Your API**:
    - Click on **APIs** in the sidebar to view your API list.
-   - Select the API that you created and configured in the previous steps.
+   - Select the API you have created and configured previously.

 4. **Create a Deployment Stage**:
    - Go to the **Stages** section on the left-hand menu.
    - Click **Create** to set up a new deployment stage.
    - Enter a name for your stage (e.g., `prod` for production or `dev` for development).
-   - Optionally, add a description and configure stage variables if needed.
+   - Optionally, provide a description and configure stage variables if needed.
    - Click **Create** to save the stage.

 5. **Deploy the API**:
-   - In the **Stages** section, select the stage you just created.
+   - In the **Stages** section, select the stage you created.
    - Click **Deploy API** to publish your API to this stage.
    - Choose the deployment stage from the dropdown menu and click **Deploy**.

 6. **Review the API Endpoint**:
-   - After deploying, API Gateway provides an **Invoke URL** for your API.
-This URL is the endpoint that clients use to access your API.
+   - After deployment, API Gateway provides an **Invoke URL** for your API.
+This URL is used by clients to access your API.
-   - Copy the **Invoke URL** from the stage details.
+   - Copy the **Invoke URL** from the stage details for use in testing.

 7. **Test the API**:
    - Use tools like Postman or curl to send requests to the API endpoint.
-   - Verify that the requests are processed correctly and that the responses match your expectations.
+   - Verify that the requests are processed correctly and that responses meet your expectations.

 8. **Monitor and Manage**:
    - Use AWS CloudWatch to monitor API usage and performance.